🦷 General Care

 Many people assume that simply wearing a retainer as directed guarantees permanent results.
 However, various factors can compromise your retainer’s effectiveness, potentially allowing your teeth to shift despite your best efforts.

-In this comprehensive guide, we’ll explore the telltale signs that your retainer isn’t working properly, understand why problems might occur, and most importantly, identify when it’s time to schedule a visit with your orthodontist.
+In this comprehensive guide, we’ll explore the telltale signs that your retainer needs replacement, understand why problems might occur, and most importantly, identify when it’s time to schedule a visit with your orthodontist.

 Let’s start with the most obvious indicators—physical changes to your retainer itself that suggest it may no longer be effective.